 Following Argo’s presentation, Mike Richins and Judith Fraenkel, both Directors of Product Management at ProQuest, spoke about recent Ex Libris innovations that are leading the way in resource sharing and CDL.

-Fraenkel shared that RapidILL is included in Rapido and has integration capabilities with nearly any system.
+Fraenkel shared that RapidILL is included in Rapido library resource sharing and has integration capabilities with nearly any system.
 “We have a shared directory currently supported by more than 2,000 institutions.
 All of these are potential institutions for resource sharing.
 Anyone already on Alma who wants to be a part of that directory can,” she said.

 And finally, Fraenkel brought up the trending topic of CDL, or making digital copies of physical materials available to patrons while staying within the bounds of copyright restrictions.
 In many cases, said Fraenkel, CDL was the only way libraries could continue providing patron services during the COVID-19 shutdown.
 “CDL lets libraries fulfill their vital function to society,” she said.

 Facilitating CDL is a huge priority for ProQuest, especially in light of the global pandemic and the new reality of increased remote learning, and ProQuest is working closely with its customer community to ensure that we continue to build CDL capabilities in Alma and other resources.
-The community-led Ex Libris CDL Advisory Group – of which Argo is a member – is designed to create a roadmap for implementing more CDL capabilities in Ex Libris products.
+The community-led Ex Libris CDL Advisory Group – of which Argo is a member – is designed to create a roadmap for implementing more CDL capabilities in Ex Libris integrated library system.